-Our usual base is in the southwest of Western Australia, a place with quite a nice climate, plenty of sunny beaches, good cricket teams and all that, but from time to time we take a break and do a bit of actual work.
+Our usual base is in the southwest of Western Australia, a place with quite a nice climate, plenty of sunny beaches, good cricket teams and all that, but from time to time we take a break, stay inside, and do a bit of actual work.

 Here are some of the things we've been up to most recently.